FREE SHIPPING on all domestic orders $35+ (no code required)

 Sweet!
 Who the Hell Are You?

 I'm Beth, and I'm an illustrator, poet, and former teacher.
-I'm also a full-time mom to a 7-year-old and a stepmom to a 21-year-old, which means I'm equally conversant in Minecraft and shitty SoundCloud rappers.
+I'm also a mom to an 8-year-old, which means I'm equally conversant in comma splices and Naruto.

 I started PGC in the summer of 2020 for two main reasons.